PanKarton/ConsciousWallet/README.md

 `localhost:3000/`

-## Q&A or something if anyone want to read about this project
+## Q&A or something if anyone wants to read about this project

 ### What was the context for this project?